-In accordance with Policy 6012 - Travel, Meals, and Hospitality, trustees will be expected to pay the costs of travel when incurred and be reimbursed for eligible costs by submitting the appropriate form(s) within ten (10) business days of returning from the function.
-The Chair of the board is able to provide an additional ten (10) business days to trustees who encounter unforeseen circumstances and are unable to provide the appropriate forms within the allotted timeframe.
+In accordance with Policy 6012 - Travel, Meals, and Hospitality, trustees will be expected to pay the costs of travel when incurred and be reimbursed for eligible costs by submitting the appropriate form(s) within ten days of returning from the function.
+Expense reports submitted more than thirty calendar days after returning from the function will not be reimbursed.